 Participants may borrow from their fund accounts a minimum of \$500 to a maximum of 50% of their vested account balance, not to exceed \$50,000.
 A loan is collateralized by the balance in the participant's account and bears interest at a rate commensurate with local prevailing rates as determined periodically by the Plan administrator.
 The participant may choose the loan repayment period, not to exceed five years.
 However, the term may be for any period not to exceed 15 years if the purpose of the loan is to acquire the participant's principal residence.
 No more than one loan may be outstanding at any time.
-Interest rates on outstanding loans, based on the prime rate plus one percent, ranged from 4.25% to 6.50% at December 31, 2019, with maturity dates ranging from 2020 to 2030.
+Interest rates on outstanding loans, based on the prime rate plus one percent, ranged from 4.25% to 6.50% at December 31, 2020, with maturity dates ranging from 2021 to 2025.
 Principal and interest is paid ratably through payroll deductions.
-Delinquent participant loans are reclassified as distributions based on the terms of the plan document.
-Notes receivable from participants are carried at unpaid principal plus accrued, but unpaid interest.